A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Applications A table of commonly used datasets across various TTA applications is also provided in the GitHub repository.

 \subsection{Beyond Vanilla Object Images}

-\method{Medical images} Medical image analysis is another important downstream field of TTA methods, \eg, medical image classification \cite{ma2022test,wang2022metateacher}, medical image segmentation \cite{he2021autoencoder,karani2021test}, and medical image detection \cite{liu2022source}.
+\method{Medical images} Medical image analysis is another important downstream field of TTA methods, \eg, medical image classification \citep{ma2022test,wang2022metateacher}, medical image segmentation \citep{he2021autoencoder,karani2021test}, and medical image detection \citep{liu2022source}.
 Among them, medical segmentation attracts the most attention in this field.

 \method{3D point clouds} Nowadays, 3D sensors have become a crucial component of perception systems.
-Many classic tasks for 2D images have been adapted for LiDAR point clouds, such as 3D object classification \cite{tian2022vdm,mirza2022mate}, 3D semantic segmentation \cite{saltori2022gipso}, and 3D object detection \cite{saltori2020sf,hegde2021uncertainty}.
+Many tasks for 2D images have been adapted for LiDAR point clouds, such as 3D object classification \citep{tian2022vdm}, 3D semantic segmentation \citep{saltori2022gipso}, and 3D object detection \citep{saltori2020sf}.

-\method{Videos} As mentioned above, TTBA and OTTA methods can well address how to efficiently adapt an image model to real-time video data for problems such as segmentation \cite{wang2023test}, depth prediction \cite{liu2023meta}, and frame interpolation \cite{choi2020scene,choi2021test}.
-Besides, a few studies \cite{xu2022learning,huang2022relative,yi2023temporal} investigate the SFDA scheme for video-based tasks like action recognition.
+\method{Videos} As mentioned above, TTBA and OTTA methods can address how to efficiently adapt an image model to real-time video data for problems such as depth prediction \citep{liu2023meta} and frame interpolation \citep{choi2021test}.
+Besides, a few studies investigate the TTDA scheme for other video-based tasks including \tim{action recognition \citep{xu2022learning,huang2022relative,yi2023temporal,zeng2023exploring}, optical flow estimation \citep{ayyoubzadeh2023test} and object segmentation \citep{bertrand2023test}}.